GPT4-omni VLM#

 import stackview

-from image_utilities import numpy_to_bytestream
+from image_utilities import numpy_to_bytestream, extract_json

 import base64